 The FDA is now warning all those with peanut allergies to avoid cumin and any products that contain the spice.
 Citing the group Food Allergy Research and Education, CBS added 15 million Americans have food allergies, including one in 13 children.
 A total of eight foods - peanuts, tree nuts, milk, eggs, wheat, soy, fish and shellfish - account for more than 90 percent of domestic allergies.

-Data Collection and the Supply Chain While it's difficult to say what would have prevented this recall, or any recall for that matter, it's evident that today's technology is designed to help mitigate against any similar instances in the future.
+While it's difficult to say what would have prevented this recall, or any recall for that matter, it's evident that today's technology is designed to help mitigate against any similar instances in the future.
 Food traceability software helps improve visibility and agility in a supply chain, making production an easier and more organized.

 Little is known how allergens make their way into foods, and those reactions are hard to track.
 However, supply chain data management can help with oversight and improve operations and expedite a recall process, if necessary.
 A lack of internal visibility in the supply chain often leads to errors and oversight, some of which can be costly.
 Food traceability software gives supply chain managers the control and visibility they need to effectively oversee an entire operation in real time.
 In today's digital age, manufacturers are doing more harm than good by not investing in cutting-edge food traceability software solutions.